Administration of Justice

 A.S. in Administration of Justice

-The general field referred to as “Administration of Justice” is directed toward the prevention, discovery, control, and treatment of crimes, criminals, and criminality.
+The general field referred to as “Administration of Justice” is directed toward the prevention, discovery, control, and treatment of crimes, criminals, and criminality and to consider contemporary issues of diversity and ethics.
 Students desiring to enter a career concerned with the administration of justice will find that this curriculum has flexibility that allows them to prepare for specific fields included in that broad category.
 The program also provides the basis for advanced study at a four-year college.
 Opportunities for college graduates include positions in local, state, and federal, law enforcement, courts and correctional services.

 Recommended High School Preparation: General college preparatory courses.